-Dr. Ayman El-Mohandes, Dean of the City University of New York Graduate School of Public Health and Health Policy (CUNY SPH), is a pediatrician and public health academic with a deep commitment to public service.
+Dr. Ayman El-Mohandes, Dean of the CUNY Graduate School of Public Health and Health Policy (CUNY SPH), is a pediatrician and public health academic with a deep commitment to public service and community engagement.
 He is an established researcher in the field of infant mortality reduction in minority populations.
 Dr. El-Mohandes’ funded research focuses on population-based interventions in underserved communities both locally and globally.
 His publication record includes innovative approaches towards improving perinatal and neonatal outcomes in high-risk populations.

 Dr. El-Mohandes has been actively engaged in the response to Covid-19 here in New York City and around the world.
 Since the pandemic first struck in March 2020, his CUNY SPH team has been monitoring the experiences and perspectives of NYC residents through an ongoing tracking survey.
 He is also collaborating with an international consortium to assess and respond to Covid-19 vaccine hesitancy worldwide.
 His work in this domain has appeared in Nature Medicine, The Lancet, and the American Journal of Public Health.